 Trinity operates a same day detention system.
 This is the best way to deal with pupil behaviour, in a timely manner.
-We will endeavour to inform the home by email when issuing detentions.
+We will endeavour to inform the home by email or text when issuing detentions.
 However, we reserve the right to detain pupils without prior home contact having been made, up to an hour after school.
 We use the after school central detention system to address lateness, disruptions to lesson, poor behaviour at break and lunch times, failure to follow instructions and rudeness to staff and peers.

-It is the pupil's responsibility to check with their Period 6 teacher at the end of the day to ascertain if they have a detention.
-Should there be any valid extenuating circumstances regarding a pupil's ability to attend a detention it is their responsibility to speak to their Year Progress Leader/ Deputy Year Progress Leader or a member of the Senior Leadership Team to arrange for the detention to be deferred before they leave the school building for the day.
+It is the pupil's responsibility to check with their period 6 teacher at the end of the day to ascertain if they have a detention, or check the detention list.
+Pupils should arrive to their detention within 5 minutes of the end of the day, if they arrive later than this point without a valid reason or note, it will be considered that the pupil has failed the detention.
+Should there be any valid extenuating circumstances regarding a pupil's ability to attend a detention it is their responsibility to speak to their Head of Year or a member of the Senior Leadership Team to arrange for the detention to be deferred before they leave the school building for the day.
 A pupil can only make one deferral of a single detention.
 Failure to arrange as described will be treated as a missed detention and the same follow up will apply in that case.